-We were allocated to the Britannia Restaurant, and always express a preference for eating at the second sitting at 2030, and ask for a table for 2.
+We are usually in the Britannia Restaurant, and always express a preference for eating at the second sitting at 2030, and ask for a table for 2.
 There are very few tables for 2 and they are allocated in the order of having booked the cruise.
 We try and book our table for the next cruise while we are still onboard.
 On our first cruise we remarked that the waiters did not speak very good English, and they often spoke their own language even when they were with passengers.
-Cunard White Star service guidelines forbid use of a foreign language, but it is not yet enforced on Queen Victoria and we have even heard Head Waiters taking to there staff in other languages.
+Cunard White Star service guidelines forbid use of a foreign language, but it is has never been properly enforced on Queen Victoria and we have even heard Head Waiters taking to there staff in other languages.
 Once more waiters joined the Queen Victoria from the QE2 the standards improved in the Britannia but not the Lido where it seems to be worse every year.

-The Todd English Restaurant was been replaced by the Verandah Restaurant in 2013.
+The Todd English Restaurant was replaced by the Verandah Restaurant in 2013.
 The Todd English section however remains to allow the changes in approach to be followed.

-Having cruised for more than 150 days with Cunard we are Diamond World Club members and one of the benefits is that we can have one lunch in the Todd English restaurant at no additional charge.
-The standard supplement per person for lunch is $20 and for dinner is $30.
-The lunch menu is a subset of the dinner menu, and neither changed during our trip, although the menu in January 2008 was different to that in September 2009.
-The wines are off the standard restaurant list.
+Having cruised for more than 150 days with Cunard we are Diamond World Club members and one of the benefits is that we could have one lunch in the Todd English or now the Verandah restaurant at no additional charge.
+The standard supplement per person for lunch is $20 and for dinner has risen from $30 to $39.
+The lunch menu is a subset of the dinner menu, and neither change frequently.
+The wines are now off the standard restaurant list.
 Only the Waterford wine glasses and gold decorated plates and coffee cups were distinctive in Todd English and now the Waterford glasses are no more.

 Todd English is an award winning celebrity chef with a number of respected restaurants in America and he is the author of several cookbooks.
 His first venture at sea was in 2004 on the QM2, and the alternative dining restaurant on the Queen Victoria is his second Todd English restaurant at sea.
 He has a contemporary and innovative approach to Mediterranean-inspired fare that combines comfort-food with a deliberate sense of style.
 When the Queen Victoria made her maiden visit to Boston he came on board; unfortunately we were off sightseeing so did not see him.
 One of his restaurants is at the Faneuil Hall in Boston.

 Lunch in Todd English the first time was a simple three course meal.
 It began well, with a few olives, dips and breads.
 As starter we enjoyed the signature Maine crab cake with fiery sweet and sour tomato sauce.
-In 2008 we had been recommended the lobster salad for main course, which comprised pieces of lobster served inside a croissant on a bed of lettuce, acompanied by a bowl of homemade crisps.
-The other main was swordfish, which was good and accompanied with large shrimps, but it sat on a pile of soggy greasy chips.
+In 2008 we had been recommended the lobster salad for main course, which comprised pieces of lobster served inside a croissant on a bed of lettuce, accompanied by a bowl of homemade crisps.
+The other main we tried was swordfish, which was good and accompanied with large shrimps, but it sat on a pile of soggy greasy chips.
 The combination was not a success.
 For dessert, the mandarin orange creme brulee was pleasant, and compared to eating in the restaurant it had the additional decoration of a few berries.
 Overall we were not impressed, and based on that experience we decided we would not pay the supplement to eat there again during that cruise.